PrestaShop/docs/modules/concepts/webservice/_index.md

 ### Final notes

-Following the example above, the new resource will be available in the webservices resources list:
+Following the example above, the new resource will be available in the webservice resources list:

 {{< figure src="../img/new-ws-resource.png" title="New Webservice resource" >}}

-And will be accessible through your api url, plus the name that you've decided in `objectsNodeName`, for instance:
+This new resource will be accessible through your API endpoint behind the name that you set in `objectsNodeName`, for instance:

 `https://mywebsite.shop/api/articles`

-will give you something similar(in browser):
+will return something similar to what you can see on the screenshot below (it is the XML response previewed in the browser):

 {{< figure src="../img/empty-articles.png" title="Webservice articles list (empty)" >}}

-And something similar when you have articles in database:
+And something like on the next screenshot, if you have articles in the database:

 {{< figure src="../img/articles-list.png" title="Webservice articles list (one article)" >}}